AIcodeAcademy/full_stack_blueprint/.ai/builder/sql.plan.template.md

 ---
 information: Generate a markdown file documenting the implementation plan of the sql tier for a feature.
 important: This is a template for one and only one feature.
-commands: think about the commands that are needed to implement the feature.
-preconditions: think about the tables or seeds that are needed to implement the feature.
-prompt: Follow instructions to generate the SQL plan for Feature X
 file_name: {{featureNumber}}-{{feature_short_name}}.sql.plan.md
 ---